JeNilSE/Windows-Server-AD-Hardening-School-Project-/README.md

 * **No SMBv1:** I disabled the old SMBv1 protocol because it has known security holes (like WannaCry).
 * **Removed Apps:** I uninstalled `XPS-Viewer` since we don't need it and it can be a security risk.

+## Some important notes about the project
+This was not everything that was made on the project but it is my part of a group project.

 ## 📎 Repository Contents
 * `hardening_audit.ps1` - Everything was done manually but I tried creating a PowerShell script to configure the security settings and logs automatically, feel free to try in a test VM (DO NOT USE IN PRODUCTION ENV).